Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Caveats

 Finally, if the warp radius is significantly big ($\rb \gg \risco$), the disk inner regions will be fully aligned with the black hole spin axis.
 As a result, the inner region will be flat in such configurations, and they should, in principle, be able to generate local BBN again.
-This BBN would thus naturally propagate through the (now flat) disk.
-In these terms and within our assumptions, the BBN of this configuration should be indistinguishable from a fully aligned accretion disk with $\theta=0^\circ$.
-Moreover, because of the alignment with the black hole spin axis in this case $\theta_t \approx 0^\circ$, QPOs would not be produced in the Lense-Thirring \sbp framework, similarly to the case of \cyg (see sect.~\ref{sec:CygX1}).
-In other words, the case where $\rb \gg \risco$ could in principle be undistinguishable from a non-warped picture $\rb < \risco$.
+This BBN would thus naturally propagate through the (now flat) disk, though a break in the noise at low frequency may still appear due to the warp.
+In these terms and within our assumptions, the BBN of this configuration should be comparable to a fully aligned accretion disk with $\theta=0^\circ$.
+Moreover, because of the alignment with the black hole spin axis in this case $\theta_t \approx 0^\circ$, QPOs would not be produced in the Lense--Thirring \sbp framework, similarly to the case of \cyg (see sect.~\ref{sec:CygX1}).
+In other words, the case where $\rb \gg \risco$ could in principle be comparable to a nonwarped picture $\rb < \risco$.